jackm-g/terraform-aws-basic-startup-infrx/README.md

 # Update infra/live/ci-ec2/backend.tf (if using)
 # Replace bucket and dynamodb_table values with the actual names from outputs
 ```

-**Why**: Like management account, dev backend configurations need the exact resource names for remote state storage and locking.

 ### 2.3 Create EC2 Key Pair